subhobasu14/spike_widget/README.md

 Modal should open

-Please follow the script in index.html
+Please take note of the scripts in index.html